MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 az extension update --name alias
 ```

-## Manager Azure CLI aliases
+## Manage aliases for the Azure CLI

 The alias extension provides convenient and familiar commands to manage aliases.
-To view all the available commands and parameter detail, invoke the alias command with the help flag.
+To view all the available commands and parameter details, invoke the alias command with `--help`.

 ```azurecli
 az alias --help
 ```

-## Examples

 ## Create simple alias commands